awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### RequireServerEncryption/RequireServerEncryption.go

-This example adds a policy to enable AWS KMS encryption by default on a bucket.
+This example adds a policy to enable AWS Key Management Service (AWS KMS) encryption by default on an Amazon S3 bucket.

 `go run RequireServerEncryption.go -b BUCKET`